Tharun216/Adidas-Sales-Performance-Overview-2020-2021-/README.md

 🔍 Top Insights:

-🏆 Retail Success: West Gear and Foot Locker lead in operating profit, contributing over 49% of the total.
+🏆 Retail Success: West Gear and Foot Locker lead in operating profit, contributing over 49%.
 👟 Product Demand: Men's Street Footwear dominated sales with 0.59M units sold.
-🛒 Sales Methods: Online sales excelled with $356.64M (39.63%) share—highlighting the growing digital demand.
+🛒 Sales Methods: Online sales excelled with a $356.64M (39.63%) share—highlighting the growing digital demand.
 🏙️ City Highlights: Charleston and New York topped city-level sales with $40M each.

-It's clear that a well-rounded strategy across products, channels, and regions can drive profitability even in a dynamic environment.
+A well-rounded strategy across products, channels, and regions can drive profitability even in a dynamic environment.

-🤔 Which insights do you find most surprising?
-Are you seeing similar trends in your own data?
-Share your thoughts below! 👇

 #DataAnalytics 📊 #SalesPerformance 📈 #Adidas 👟 #BusinessGrowth 🚀 #DataDrivenInsights 💡